kylew239/kylew239.github.io/_pages/about_me.md

     alt: "Robot 2018-19"
     title: "Robot 2018-19"
 ---
-I am a current M.S Robotics student at Northwetsern University.
+I am a current M.S.
+Robotics student at Northwetsern University.
 I graduated from Case Western Reserve University in 2023 with a Bachelor's Degree in Electrical Engineering.
 My interest in robotics started in high school, when I participated in the FIRST Tech Challenge Robotics Competition.
 I spent my undergraduate career taking robotics-related courses while participating in CWRU robotics teams.
 After that, I decided to pursue a Master's degree in Robotics to learn more about the industry and develop my skills.
 Some of my current robotics interests include swarms, prosthetics, and drones.
 I am currently seeking summer internships and full-time positions in robotics, and I'm excited to enter the industry and explore robotics projects.

 ## Prior Robotics Experiences
 ### CWRU Robotics Team